Calvinzheng123/DTSC-3602/README.md

 ## Project Summary
 This GitHub repository contains the full code, including scrapers, readers, and analysis, regarding the **USAA Fraud Project** as part of a final project in **Predictive Analytics at UNC Charlotte**.

 This includes the processes of scraping articles from the cybersecurity website, **"BleepingComputer"**, following that up with analysis, modeling, and finally deployment using **Streamlit**.
+Scraped articles are summarized and deployed to see the analysis of trends, fraud types, and keyword frequencies.
 ---

 ## 🛠️ Pipeline